neuroinformatics-unit/HowTo/docs/source/index.md

 ## Main sections
-The guides are organised into four main sections:
+The guides are organised into three main sections:

 ::::{grid} 1 2 2 2
 :gutter: 3